 How old is your heat pump?
 Most heat pumps last around 8-12 years, losing efficiency and breaking down more often around this age.
 Older units may also require parts that have been discontinued, making them very expensive to obtain.

 On the other hand, if you’ve only had your heat pump for a few years and it was properly installed and maintained, you’ll probably be fine with a heat pump repair.
-Most heat pump problems stem from minor issues that can often be repaired easily by the trained and qualified HVAC technicians at Michael Bonsby HVAC & Plumbing.
+Most heat pump problems stem from minor issues that can often be repaired easily by the trained and qualified HVAC technicians at Michael Bonsby HVAC, Plumbing & Electrical.

 Another case for replacing an aging heat pump is efficiency—you can save a significant amount of money on your energy costs each month by upgrading to a more efficient heat pump!
 Heat pump technology is improving rapidly, so the newer your system is, the more you’ll save!

 The most important thing to consider when deciding between heat pump replacement or repair is the condition of your existing heat pump.
 Was it made by a reputable brand?
 How often does it break down?
 Does the unit take a long time to heat or cool your home?
 Are certain parts of your home hotter or colder than other parts, creating an uncomfortable living environment?

 These are all questions you should take into consideration.
 If your unit hasn’t been adequately maintained over the years, breaks down frequently, or isn’t as efficient as it could be, call Michael Bonsby HVAC, Plumbing & Electrical.
 We can come out and tell you definitively whether you need heat pump replacement or repair in your Gaithersburg or Ellicott City-area home, and we can take care of either job right away.